MyState: History

-In 2011, MyState purchased The Rock Building Society which had been established in the Central Queensland city of Rockhampton in 1967.
+In 2011, MyState purchased The Rock Building Society which had been established in Rockhampton, Queensland in 1967.
 Following the merger, MyState closed multiple branches of The Rock throughout the region including in Emerald, Biloela, Mount Morgan, Moura, Emu Park and Baralaba.

 Despite the new ownership, The Rock Building Society retained its original name until its branches were rebranded in 2018 to MyState Bank.
 The Rock's regional executive manager Peter Fraser assured customers that despite the name change there would be no negatives associated with the rebrand such as branch closures or staff losses.

 However, less than two years later, MyState announced all remaining Central Queensland branches of MyState Bank would close, with 26 staff in Rockhampton, Gladstone and Yeppoon losing their jobs.
 MyState bank claimed the decision was made due to the declining number of customers who visited branches in person, as well as the decrease in the use of cash during the COVID-19 pandemic.

 The decision drew strong criticism from Rockhampton Regional Council mayor, Margaret Strelow who said she was "disgusted" by the decision and that she and her husband would be withdrawing their money from MyState Bank in protest.
 Strelow said it was "a timely reminder of the arrogance which we are treated when our businesses are taken over by large entities".